Louis Cheskin: Sensation transference

-Most people make unconscious assessments of a product, service, or event not only based on the item itself, but on secondary sensory input associated with the item, which all contribute to one general impression - whether intended or not, accurate or not.
+Most people make unconscious assessments of a product, service, or event based on both the item itself and on secondary sensory input associated with the item, resulting in a general impression – whether intended or not, accurate or not.
 Cheskin called this "sensation transference".

 Cheskin's innovative insight was that impressions created in customers' minds, based on experiencing products sensorially, transferred directly to concepts of value, price, quality, and emotion.
 These, in turn, created and fulfilled expectations of satisfaction.
 Cheskin's research didn't always explain why these associations existed, but he confirmed that they did play an important role in both customer choice and satisfaction.

 Cheskin's work was not just focused on appearance.
 Often his research led to understanding that added value and changed the product or service offering in valuable ways.
 For example, initially McDonald's operated burger-stands designed for walk-up service.
 Cheskin's research showed that these configurations were uncomfortable for families, particularly women alone with their children, accounting for low sales to these customers.
 Cheskin was able to show that tables, chairs, and a semblance of walls helped these customers feel safe and comfortable visiting and eating on-site.
 Later, this understanding led to the transformation of the burger-stands into restaurants.
 Research on color use and imagery, too, led to the introduction of Ronald McDonald.
 It was these kinds of insights that Cheskin's research gave his clients that helped shape companies' strategies.

 Some results of Cheskin and his team's research include: